shopgate/retail-red-docs/markdown/welcome.md

 These documents are constantly improved and updated.

 If you find an error or omission in any of the documents / guides, we would be very grateful if you let us know.
-You can reach out to us at [mail@retail.red](mailto:mail@retail.red) or via the contact form.
+You can reach out to us at [support@shopgate.com](mailto:support@shopgate.com) or via the contact form.
 Thank you!